polyphene/docs.holium.org/docs/get-started/run.md

 # Run the transformation pipeline

-Now that we know that our pipeline DAG is sane and we versioned it we will focus on the execution.
+Now that we know that our pipeline is sane, we will focus on the execution.

 The only thing left to do before executing our transformation pipeline is to define **portations** to import data to Holium and export data from Holium.
 In our case we will apply two import **portations** to our sources and one export **portation** to our shaper.

-The different files that we will use as our imported data can be found [in our dedicated repository](https://github.com/polyphene/getting-started/tree/main/assets/wasm).
+The different files that we will use as our imported data can be found in `./assets/sources`.

-In the first file, `avocado.json` we can find all retails sales details for avocado in the US.
-The second file is the year we want to conduct our operation on.
+In the first file, `avocado.json`, we can find all retails sales details for avocado in the US.
+The second file holds the year we want to conduct our operation on.

 To create a new **portation** the `holium portation create` sub-command can be used.
 We will also review the created **portations** by using the sub-command `holium portation list` :